 - We will only share information with third parties as set out within this policy

-- Information about use of our websites (including your IP address, geographical location, browser type, referral source, length of visit and number of page views)
+- Information about the use of our websites (including your IP address, geographical location, browser type, referral source, length of visit and number of page views)

-- Information that you provide to us for the purpose of engaging our products and services and requesting contact from us (including name, email address, date of birth, address and telephone number)
+- Information that you provide to us for the purpose of engaging our products and services and when requesting contact from us (including name, email address, date of birth, address and telephone number)

-- Special category information required to provide requested services, including financial products, and health related information allowing us to facilitate special considerations and facilitate our equal opportunities policy
+- Special category information required to provide requested services, including financial products, and health-related information allowing us to facilitate special considerations and facilitate our equal opportunities policy

 - Information about learning journeys including examination and qualification results